Killing of Eula Love: Death

-Six months before the incident, Love's husband died of sickle cell anemia, leaving Love financially strapped and solely responsible for the care of their three young daughters.
+Six months before the incident, Love's husband, William, died of sickle cell anemia, leaving Love financially strapped and solely responsible for the care of their three young daughters.
 On the day of the shooting, Love had an altercation with a service person from the Southern California Gas company sent to her house to collect an overdue utility bill.
 After going to the store to cash a check to pay the bill, Love returned home to find additional personnel from the gas company, who had called the police on her.
 Further upset by the new utility workers, Love went into her house and came out with a knife.
 When police arrived, Love threatened the officers with a boning knife.

 In response, the two officers, Edward Hopson and Lloyd O'Callaghan, fired twelve shots at Love, striking her eight times at close range, killing her instantly.
 The officers alleged they shot her in self-defense.